carltongibson/django-unique-user-email/README.md

 Most projects, all folks wanted was login-by-email.
 By making the default `auth.User` model have unique email field, and a few other bits and bobs, this is enabled.

 The goal of this package is to give you the tools you need for login-by-email with Django's default `User` model.
-I believe this should be a option in Django itself, so it's a proof-of-concept for a futyre discussion there too.
+I believe this should be a option in Django itself, so it's a proof-of-concept for a future discussion there too.

 **Coming Soon**